zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-zmodel.md

 #### Custom Attributes

 While Prisma Schema Language provides a terse and intuitive way to define data models, it has a major extensibility limitation: you can't add custom attributes.
-Prisma provides a set of pre-defined attributes for you to control detailed aspects of your tables and fields, but you're stuck when you need custom ones for your own modeling purposes.
+Prisma provides a set of pre-defined attributes to control detailed aspects of your tables and fields, but you're stuck when you need custom ones for your special modeling purposes.
 Traditionally, Prisma community tools have been hacking around this limitation by smuggling custom information in code comments, like the following example with
 [TypeGraphQL Prisma](https://prisma.typegraphql.com/):

 ```zmodel